Team 5: Production

 Former cricketer, S. Sreesanth, signed the film to play the lead role as a bike racer.
 The film was shot in Australia, Bangalore, and Goa.
 Sreesanth learned several bike stunts for his role in the film.
 Niiki Galrani was signed to portray the lead actress.

 Soundtrack

 The songs are composed by Gopi Sundar.

-Release
+Reception

-Indiaglitz opined that "This stunt of a movie moves just too low and too fast.
-‘Team Five’ is a mediocre movie that falls flat too soon". nettv4u said that "The film might impress the viewers, who are interested in watching the racing genre movies.
-Normal audiences might not like the film.
-Team 5, the first attempt of Sreesanth didn’t turn out to be the best effort".
+Reviewing the Tamil dubbed version, a critic from Maalai Malar wrote that the film could have entertained us.